shoelace-style/shoelace/.github/CONTRIBUTING.md

 ### BEM Class Names

-All components use shadow DOM, so styles are completely encapsulated from the rest of the document.
+All components use a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), so styles are completely encapsulated from the rest of the document.
 As a result, class names _inside_ a component won't conflict with class names _outside_ the component, so we're free to name them whatever we want.

 Internally, each component uses the [BEM methodology](http://getbem.com/) for its class names.
 There is no technical requirement to do this — it's purely the preference of the author.
 However, all contributions are expected to follow this practice for the sake of consistency.